 The first phase consists of three years at UBD after which students are transferred to one of the PDS for the second phase of the programme.
 Having successfully completed the first phase of the programme at UBD, the students are awarded the Bachelor of Health Science degree.
-The award of this degree is a requirement for students to progress to the PDS to complete the final phase of the undergraduate dental programme, after which successful students graduate with degrees from respective partner universities, which are currently: (i) in United Kingdom – Newcastle University, Glasgow University; and (ii) in the Republic of Ireland - University College Cork.
+The award of this degree is a requirement for students to progress to the PDS to complete the final phase of the undergraduate dental programme, after which successful students graduate with degrees from respective partner universities, which are currently: (i) in United Kingdom – Dundee University, Newcastle University, Glasgow University; and (ii) in the Republic of Ireland - University College Cork.

 - Academic Requirements